Kurt Haggerty: Pilkington Recs

+Leigh Centurions

 On 2 June 2021, assistant coach Haggerty was made interim head coach of the Leigh Centurions after John Duffy left by mutual consent.
 Leigh had lost their opening eight matches at the time of his appointment.

 On 23 August 2021, Leigh recorded their first victory under Haggerty in the 2021 Super League season after losing the previous 16 matches in the competition beating Salford 32-22.

 Despite that, they were already relegated from Super League.
 Leigh finished the season with only two wins from 22 matches.